Phisketeer/phisketeer/doc/readme.txt

 Phi components:
 ===============
 - Artephis is your intuitive editor creating genious Phi pages
-- Phis is the stand alone Web service which processes Phi pages into HTML code
+- Phis is the stand-alone Web service which processes Phi pages into HTML code
-- Phisconf is the configuration program for the Web service
+- Phisconf is the configuration program for the Phis Web service
 - PhiApp is an OS natively running program for displaying Phi content
-- libmod_phi is the Phi module for the Apache web server (MPM worker and prefork are supported)
+- libmod_phi is the Phi module for the Apache Web server (MPM worker and prefork are supported)
 - Amphibia is an open source Web browser including native Phi support

 Amphibia notes: